ibm-cloud-docs/cephaas/developers.md

 When trying to create a new instance, if you encounter the error `No resource group targeted`, it indicates that the default resource group is not available and that a resource group must be explicitly set.
 A list of available resource groups can be found using `ibmcloud resource groups` and the target can be set with `ibmcloud target -g <resource-group>`.
 {: tip}

-The [Getting Started guide](/docs/sdsaas?topic=sdsaas-getting-started) walks through the basic steps of creating buckets and objects, as well as inviting users and creating policies.
+The [Getting Started guide](/docs/sdsaas?topic=sdsaas-getting-started) walks through the basic steps of creating deployment instances, volumes and objects, as well as inviting users and creating policies.
 A list of basic 'curl' commands can be found [here](/docs/sdsaas?topic=sdsaas-curl).

 Learn more about using the {{site.data.keyword.cloud_notm}} CLI to create applications, manage Kubernetes clusters, and more [in the documentation](/docs/cli?topic=cli-ibmcloud_cli).